Pairwise Sequential Randomization and Its Properties: Treatment Effect Estimation

 where $4\sigma^2_{\epsilon}=V_1=V_2=V_3<V_4$. \end{theorem}

-This theorem first implies that under the proposed method, the precision of the estimate of the treatment effect obtained using a simple sample mean difference, $\hat{\tau}_{\textup{CAM}}$, is the same as the precision of the estimate obtained through a linear regression which adjusts for the covariate imbalance, $\tilde{\tau}_{\textup{CAM}}$.
-This suggests that the regression adjustment would not be necessary under the proposed method, because the covariates already would have been balanced sufficiently well, and the linear regression does not provide any additional benefit.
-Furthermore, the theorem also implies that the precision of $\hat{\tau}_{\textup{CAM}}$ is the same as the precision of the estimated treatment effect obtained from a linear regression under complete randomization, $\tilde{\tau}_{\textup{CR}}$, which is considered optimal.
-In other words, the proposed method can balance the covariates so well that, asymptotically, the simple sample mean difference $\hat{\tau}_{\textup{CAM}}$ is just as good as the linear-regression-adjusted estimate $\tilde{\tau}_{\textup{CR}}$.
-Therefore, the adjustment provided by linear regression is generally not needed.
+This theorem implies that under the proposed method, the precision of the estimated treatment effect obtained using a simple sample mean difference, $\hat{\tau}_{\textup{PSR}}$, is the same as the precision of the estimate obtained through a linear regression which adjusts for the covariate imbalance, $\tilde{\tau}_{\textup{PSR}}$.
+This suggests that the regression adjustment would not be necessary under the proposed method.
+In other words, the proposed method can balance the covariates so well that, asymptotically, the simple sample mean difference $\hat{\tau}_{\textup{PSR}}$ is just as good as the linear-regression-adjusted estimate $\tilde{\tau}_{\textup{PSR}}$.